leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   don't need to know anything how to bundle things, how to deploy them, WARs or JARs - what's that?

-  Saying that I have to note that when you overcome helloworld application level and want to move forward, you might start to struggle, since there is no really tons of detailed and qualitative documentation out there.
-You should have either to have good basic understanding of how things works or where and how to look for solution / help to stay productive.
+  Saying that I have to note that when you overcome helloworld application level and want to move forward, you might start to struggle first, since there are no really tons of qualitative documentation available.
+You should either have good basic understanding of how things works or where and how to look for solution / help to stay productive.

   So, I think entry level is extremely low, however getting to experienced plateau might be a challenge.